 Cloud Computing Best Practices

-- Rightsizing: If your server uses only 10% CPU, switch to a smaller instance type.
+- Rightsizing: If a server uses very little CPU or memory, switch to a smaller instance type.

-- Spot Instances: Use spare capacity for fault-tolerant workloads (like batch processing) for up to 90% discount.
-Be aware they can be interrupted!
+- Spot instances: Use spare capacity for fault-tolerant workloads such as batch processing.

 2. Security